iggual/School/schools/CCCE/README.md

 ---

-## Featured Project: Mindfuck Programming Language
+## Featured Course: Mindfuck Programming Language

 The **Mindfuck Programming Language** is one of our flagship projects at CCCE.
 It’s a deliberately absurd, intentionally difficult, and hilariously impractical language designed to push the boundaries of what programming can (or should) be.